AntCPLab/OpenCoral/README.md

 python hello_world.mpc <compile args>
 ```

-This is particularly useful if want to add new command line arguements specifically for your `.mpc` file.
+This is particularly useful if want to add new command line arguments specifically for your `.mpc` file.
 See [test_args.mpc](Programs/Source/test_args.mpc) for more details on this use case.

 Note that when using this approach, all objects provided in the high level interface (e.g. sint, print_ln) need to be imported, because the `.mpc` file is interpreted directly by Python (instead of being read by `compile.py`.)

 #### Compiling and running programs from external directories

-Programs can also be edited, compiled and run from any directory with the above basic structure.
-So for a source file in `./Programs/Source/`, all MP-SPDZ scripts must be run from `./`.
-The `setup-online.sh` script must also be run from `./` to create the relevant data.
+Programs can also be edited, compiled and run from any directory with
+the above basic structure.
+So for a source file in
+`./Programs/Source/`, all MP-SPDZ scripts must be run from `./`.
+Any
+setup scripts such as `setup-ssl.sh` script must also be run from `./`
+to create the relevant data.
 For example:

 ```
 MP-SPDZ$ cd ../